 Andy Warhol, J.W.
 Goethe, silkprint, 1982, Casa di Goethe

-In the very rooms where Johann Wolfgang von Goethe (1749-1832) stayed during his journey to Italy (1786-1788) with the painter Johann Heinrich Wilhelm Tischbein and other German artists, the Casa di Goethe, Germany’s only museum on foreign soil has been opened in 1997.
+In the very rooms where Johann Wolfgang von Goethe (1749-1832) stayed with painter Johann Heinrich Wilhelm Tischbein (1786-1788) and other German artists on his journey to Italy, the Casa di Goethe – Germany’s only museum abroad – has been opened in 1997.

-The permanent exhibition has been conceived in three languages (German, Italian and English) and explains Goethe’s journey and his sojourn in Rome.
+The permanent exhibition, conceived in German, Italian and English, addresses/highlights Goethe’s journey to Italy and his sojourn in Rome.

 You can visit our specialized library with its rich selection of first editions, illustrated editions and secondary literature on appointment.
 The library and archive of the Deutscher Künstlerverein belongs now to the museum's collections.

-During the centuries many guests have visited or lived in the house on Via del Corso 18 - among them Paul Heyse, the first german writer awarded with the Nobel prize in Literature.
+Over the centuries the palazzo Via del Corso 18 hosted many guests and residents – among them e.g. Paul Heyse, the first German writer to receive the Nobel Prize for Literature.